 - decrease inflammation from chest conditions such as bronchitis and pneumonia

-One interesting study looked at using mustard oil to relieve widespread and chronic body pain in mice.
+One interesting looked at using mustard oil to relieve widespread and chronic body pain in mice.
 The researchers found that mustard oil works against certain pain receptors in the body.
 That means it can block some pain signals.
 More research needs to be done before we can say that mustard oil works the same way in humans, but it's a hopeful idea as a simple way to treat widespread pain.

 Mustard essential oil can help lower body temperature by stimulating sweat glands.
 This makes it useful for reducing fever.

 Pure, unregulated mustard oil can be pretty dangerous stuff.
-For example, one study found that mixing unadulterated mustard oil with argemone oil, a combination sometimes found in Indian food, can destroy red blood cells in the body.
+For example, found that mixing unadulterated mustard oil with argemone oil, a combination sometimes found in Indian food, can destroy red blood cells in the body.
 Any mustard oil that is contaminated with argemone oil is considered dangerous to humans.

 When using mustard essential oil, you’ll also want to watch for allergies.
 Test a small amount of the essential oil on the skin away from your face or lungs.
 Wait 24 hours to see if you have a reaction before applying a larger amount.
 As with any essential oils, you should not use mustard essential oil on infants.